kaievns/the-log/posts/lead/drafts/risk-management-101.md

 management and think about it this way: the team does the actual work, and the manager manages the risks.
 So that the team could focus on doing their best work.

+And in that light, risk management practices go way beyond managing operational or delivery failures.
+All the agile practices are essentially about managing the risks of investing development time.
+A good people strategy is essentially about managing the risks of turnover.
+Building a good company culture is about managing the risks associated with disagreements.
+The list goes on and on.

+Once you start thinking of your managerial job in terms of risk management -- rather than people, technology, and processes management -- your job will start to come to you much more naturally.
+And it is this risk management mindset that will eventually prepare you to take on a more strategic role in an organisation.